proddata/crate/docs/sql/statements/alter-table.rst

 -----------

-The ``REROUTE`` command provides various options to manually control the :ref:`allocation of shards <glossary-shard-allocation>`.
+The ``REROUTE`` command provides various options to manually control the :ref:`allocation of shards <gloss-shard-allocation>`.
 It allows the enforcement of explicit allocations, cancellations and the moving of shards between nodes in a cluster.
 See :ref:`ddl_reroute_shards` to get the convenient use-cases.

 The rowcount defines if the reroute or allocation process of a shard was acknowledged or rejected.